xk-io/xk-io.github.io/_posts/2015-07-10-aus-two-party-failed-us.md

 comments: true
 ---

-A few days ago a [Junkee article][1] by a similar title was [posted to /r/Australia][2], and although the author's heart was in the right place the 'solution' to just replace bad politicians with good independent politicians is not solution at all.
+A few days ago a [Junkee article][1] by a similar title was [posted to /r/Australia][2], and although the author's heart was in the right place, the 'solution' to just replace bad politicians with good independent politicians is no solution at all.
 However, there is still hope, as I shall explain.

 Before I go on, I am trying to start a political party to directly address the philosophical issues I explore through this post.
 It is called the [Neutral Voting Bloc][8], and it is novel in strategy, implementation, and philosophy.

 Here's the crux of my argument: replacing party-politicians with independent-politicians will not work well.
 Without infrastructure to prevent re-party-fication and factionalization there is no reason to believe that independents can provide a long term solution, or will avoid joining new or existing parties, or that they will be any more effective than current representatives.
 Ignoring the glaringly obvious lack of Gilmore's plan working en mass anywhere else in the world, the problem lies with a common obsession in democracies: "who should rule?"
 It is a toxic question that leads to faulty reasoning.
 It is epistemologically analogous to "who is the authoritative source of knowledge?"
 There is no authoritative source of knowledge, and likewise, there are no permanently good rulers.

-There is an additional problem with existing explanations of why democracy works: just as empiricism though that somehow the laws of nature were 'written' on to the mind through observation, some proponents of democracy think that the right rulers are somehow 'read' from the minds of voters.
+There is an additional problem with existing explanations of why democracy works: just as the philosophy of empiricism thought that somehow the laws of nature were 'written' on to the mind through observation, some proponents of democracy think that the right rulers are somehow 'read' from the minds of voters.
 But voters are not a magic 8 ball, they are just as fallible as politicians, and perfectly capable of making the same mistakes.
 Without accepting this fallibility how can we design a democratic system that is immune?
 If we fight with reality we will not be able to keep from fooling ourselves.

 We can see the who-should-rule question embedded all over the place: